Bro77XP/Beginner-Friendly-Ai-Vtuber/README.md

 An AI VTuber that uses Whisper for speech recognition, Ollama for LLM inference, and Chatterbox TTS in a continuous listening loop.

+This Was Also Made On a AMD gpu But the code is mainly supported For cpu users So it can be used without amd or nvdia gpus

 This uses Python 3.10.11 if you don't have it as your main Version do: py -3.10 -m venv venv